 Many Roma children are excluded from education or do not get the support they need in school.
 Teachers and schools sometimes expect less from them or assume they will fail.
 When schools do not believe in Roma students, they are less likely to follow up on their needs or offer extra help.

-In the workplace, Roma people are often overlooked for jobs or treated unfairly.
-Employers may believe stereotypes or avoid hiring Roma workers altogether.
-Even those who get jobs can face unequal treatment or be paid less.These problems are made worse by how the media portrays Roma people.
+These problems are made worse by how the media portrays Roma people.
 Often, TV shows, news stories, or films show Roma in a negative or one-sided way.
 This shapes how the public sees Roma communities and adds to the discrimination they face.

 Discrimination is often not reported.
 Many Roma people do not speak out because they are used to being ignored, or they do not know how to report it.
 Some fear that nothing will change even if they do.
-Others may not know their rights, especially if they haven’t been taught them in school or by the government.This ongoing discrimination leads to bigger problems like poverty, social isolation, and a lack of trust in public services.
-It creates a cycle where Roma people are held back simply because of who they are.
+Others may not know their rights, especially if they haven’t been taught in school or by the government.

-Governments, schools, and society as often fail to protect Roma rights.
+Governments, schools, and society often fail to protect Roma rights.
 In many cases, authorities ignore the problems or don’t take enough action to fix them.
 This leaves Roma communities to face racism alone.

 Education and Discrimination: